oberasoftware/jasdb/readme.md

-## NOTE: JasDB is currently in low maintenance mode and does not receive any further big updates

 JasDB is an open Document based database that can be used to store unstructured data.
 The database can be used standalone and accessed through a java client library or the REST interface.